yejiyang/geospatial-dataset-publishing/README.md

 changes are pushed to the `frontend/` directory on the `main` branch.
 The image is pushed to the GitHub Container Registry under the tag `global-tsunami-risk-map-frontend`.

+Another workflow builds a custom `pygeoapi` image containing the data from this repository.
+Whenever files in the `data/` or `pygeoapi/` folders change, the workflow bumps the repository `VERSION` file and publishes a new Docker image named `pygeoapi-w-global-tsunami-data`.
+The image tag combines the upstream pygeoapi version with the bumped repository version.